Margery Kempe’s Business Failures In Lynn

 The Wife of Bath is miles away from Margery in terms of her piety and morality, but they both share a common denominator.
 Chaucer’s Wife of Bath can speak powerfully about marriage because of her long experience (she doesn’t need written authority to justify her views).
 In a male dominated world Margery Kempe can face the hardship and danger of travel, the almost constant mockery from others, the prospect of being burned as a Lollard, and the initial suspicion and hostility of many men in authority (Mayors, Bishops, an Archbishop) with a quiet confidence based on the strength of the reality of her experience.

-In her world, Margery Kempe experienced something divine, and like Joan of Arc (also contemporary), this gave her the confidence to do amazing things and to endure.
+In her world, Margery Kempe experienced something which she interpreted as divine, and like Joan of Arc (also contemporary), this gave her the confidence to do amazing things and to endure.
 Thankfully, unlike Joan, she was not operating within a war zone and was not captured by enemy troops.
 Margery lived until old age and was not burned at the stake (which could so easily have happened).

 © James Rye 2022